-The External Relations Department (EXR) of the IMF is the Fund's strategic center for communication.
+The Communications Department (COM) of the IMF is the Fund's strategic center for communication.
 It develops and coordinates the Fund's external and internal communications strategy, shapes the key messages the Fund sends out to the external world, advises Fund management and staff on how best to convey those key messages, and monitors and responds to what those outside the Fund say about the institution's activities.

 Responsible for crafting communications to an external audience on key IMF policy issues—primarily through a news centerpiece on the IMF home page, the web-based IMF Survey, other content, and Finance & Development magazine.

 Responsible for managing the presentation of the Fund's research and analysis and communicating this through high-quality print and electronic products; and providing expert advice on all publishing matters and working with partners to disseminate the IMF's intellectual capital to its target audiences.

 Responsible for the management and development of the IMF's external website.

 Responsible for developing strategies aimed at fostering knowledge-sharing in the Fund and in keeping staff better informed about the institution's strategic priorities, through various channels including the intranet homepage.